the-engine-room/library/_books/rainforest-tech-diy-aerial.md

 ---
 layout: rainforest
 title: DIY Aerial Photography
-description: Do-it-yourself aerial photography (such as drones) can be used for making maps or 3D models to monitor wildlife, record land claims and document climate change impacts.
-It can produce images that are more detailed than satellite data, and that can be updated in real time.<p>Part of the <a href="/rainforest-tech">Rainforest Tech</a> report.</p>
+description: An introduction to using do-it-yourself aerial photography (such as drones) for making maps or 3D models to monitor wildlife, record land claims and document climate change impacts.
+This can produce images that are more detailed than satellite data, and that can be updated in real time.<p>Part of the <a href="/rainforest-tech">Rainforest Tech</a> report.</p>
 image: /media/index/drone.svg
 funder_name: Rainforest Foundation Norway
 funder_logo: /images/logos/rfn.svg